Ever wondered why do we have Christmas trees? We reveal the origin of the festive tradition.

 St Nicholas repeated this and sent more money down the chimney for the second daughter.
 The third time, the father waited by the chimney to see who was helping his family, but St Nicholas did not want anyone to find out and bring attention to himself.
 However, the rumour spread and soon people thought that when anyone received a secret gift it was from St Nick!

-As well as the story of St Nicholas inspiring gift giving at Christmas, the tradition goes all the way back to the very first Christmas!
-In the nativity story, the three wise men brought gifts of gold, frankincense and myrrh and the tradition stuck.
+In the nativity story, the three wise men brought gifts of gold, frankincense and myrrh - and that tradition of gift giving has stuck.

 While most children believe in a magical person who delivers Christmas toys and presents, this varies depending on the country.
 Children in the UK believe in Father Christmas, while in Germany it's the Christkind.
 In Spain it's the Wise Men and in Italy it's an old lady called Befana.